hamishgibbs/map_reduce_benchmark/README.md

 *Note: friendships are an undirected graph (if A -> B, B -> A).
 Sorting the key will make keys the same for the same pairs of users: for A -> B, key = (A, B) and for B -> A, key = (A, B).*

-*Question: Can this be done in parallel? - yes this can.
-The combination step, don't think so.*

 ### Combination

 The output of the map function will be grouped by key so that a key now contains a vector of friend vectors for a pair of friends.